Make Ahead Tea Sandwiches; Party Tips and Recipe

 - Sweets: I like to keep the sweets delicate and small for tea parties or events serving bite-sized sandwiches.
 Madeleines, Pistachio Cranberry Cookies, and Chocolate Strawberry Tarts all are top choices.

-Tea Sandwich Fillings
+Tea Sandwich Filling Ideas

 The sky is the limit for fillings for finger sandwiches!
 Here are some popular choices for British tea sandwiches: